-To discourage visitors from wandering off the marked paths onto the scree, whose stability and ecosystems are evolving year on year, pedestrians will be obliged to take the stairway which leads up to the summit.
+To discourage visitors from wandering off the marked paths and onto the scree, whose stability and ecosystems are evolving year by year, pedestrians will be obliged to take the stairway which leads up to the summit.

 Free parking spaces along the length of the D974 road will limit unregulated car-parking.